dvegas7/Surgical-instrument-center-detected-using-Centernet/readme/TRAIN.md

 In the same file you can find a `logs` file, it contains `log.txt` which gives the values of the different losses during training, if you want to plot the result you can.

 You can now test your model on the test data.
-All test details are [here](TEST.md)
+All test details are in [TEST.md](TEST.md).